F1-SQL/sequel-formula-web/README.md

 # F1 SQL
-F1 SQL is a Microsoft SQL Server database designed and developed using the freely available data from [Ergast API](https://ergast.com/mrd/)
+F1 SQL is a Microsoft SQL Server database designed and developed using the freely available data from [OpenF1](https://openf1.org/)

 This project is maintained for education and demonstration purposes.